MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-cluster-new-cluster.png" alt-text="Screenshot of the step for entering basic cluster information in the IBM Console." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-cluster-new-cluster.png":::

-1. For **Step 2: Create first cluster member**, enter your member name and select the node `mspvm1Node01`.
+1. For **Step 2: Create first cluster member**, enter your member name, and select the node `mspvm1Node01`.
 In this example, the member name is `msp1`.
 The node depends on your WAS version:

    - In WAS V9, the node is `mspvm1Node01 (ND 9.0.5.12)`.
    - In WAS V8.5, the node is `mspvm1Node01 (ND 8.5.5.24)`.